ops/developersaid/README.md

 # Developers' Aid for VIC-20

-Hacked together by ops 2019
+* Hacked together by ops in 2019 *

 Developers' Aid is a cartridge for VIC-20 developers to help testing and debugging on real VIC-20 HW.